 After Mogadishu, Staff Sergeant Thomas volunteered for one more enlistment in the Army.
 He became an assistant team leader for a six-man ranger reconnaissance team.
 He earned his master parachutist rating with over 400 military free fall jumps.
 He completed the Special Forces Combat Diver course, became an Advanced EMT and was one of ten Americans to complete the Belgium Commando Course.

 Keni got out of the Army to pursue his music career and now works full-time as an award winning country music recording artist and songwriter in Nashville.
 He and his band Cornbread were featured in the movie "Sweet Home Alabama" and his music can be heard on country stations nationwide.
 Keni continues to serve our troops with regular tours to Iraq and Afghanistan.

 He is a regular guest on all the major news networks as a military analyst and was also a military advisor for the Mel Gibson movie "We Were Soldiers".
 He has been recognized by the President of the United States, by Congress and has been awarded the American Patriot Award.
 But Keni is most proud of his appointment as a national spokesman for the Special Operations Warrior Foundation.
 They provide college educations to the children of our special operations personnel killed in combat or training.

-“Our special operations warriors are the tip of the spear.
-Their’s is a dangerous and high risk mission” says Thomas.
-“Because of that, they’re losses are disproportionately high when compared to the rest of our military.
+"Our special operations warriors are the tip of the spear.
+Their's is a dangerous and high risk mission" says Thomas.
+"Because of that, their losses are disproportionately high when compared to the rest of our military.
 Taking care of their kids, is the least we can do.
-It’s what those dads would have wanted.”
+It's what those dads would have wanted."

 Keni Thomas is a graduate of the University of Florida, and the recipient of the bronze star for valor.